 Your pancreas produces insulin, and this organ contains tons of manganese.
 Studies suggest that ingesting manganese could stimulate insulin production in your pancreas, which would help with the symptoms of diabetes.

 Scientists have linked low levels of manganese with seizures.
-It’s possible that this effect is related to manganese’s action as a vasodilator; since it widens your blood vessels, this mineral reduces your risk of stroke.
+It’s possible that this effect is related to manganese’s action as a vasodilator, meaning its ability to widen blood vessels.